A DOCUMENTARY TO TRANSCEND BORDERS & IMPOSSIBILITIES.

 Seeking Adoption/Foster Care Agency Sponsorships

 In America, Lexi grew up with a somewhat typical American childhood —and as she got older, her opportunities and accomplishments grew —from working with Danny Boyle at the London 2012 Olympic ceremonies, hosting Pixar director Bob Peterson at her university, and becoming student body vice president to some 30,000 students at Purdue University.
-However once she discovered a picture of her as a baby had been hanging on the wall of stranger's house for 20 years, in a city tucked away in a valley in the mountains of Colombia, her American dream would be turned upside down...
+However once she discovered a picture of her as a baby had been hanging on the wall of stranger's house for 20 years in a city tucked away in the mountains of Colombia, she realized her American Dream might be taking on a new form.